FelipeMassa/libtsl2/README.md

 simply use a constant for room temperature and hope that the inaccuracy this introduces isn't important.

+It should be noted that this lab had issues with the DAQ box returning garbage values after roughly two minutes of use.
+Reasons for this are still being troubleshooted.

 #### /temp_rods.pdf :
 This is a print-out of the associated VI.

 #### /boiler_directions/ :
 This folder contains a LaTeX document describing how to use the boiler required for this experiment.
 It includes a picture!

 ### /extras/